 The only time that I’d consider an alternative domain extension is if the .com extension is already taken and you are absolutely set on the name.

 Doing this will conceal your name, email, phone number, and address from appearing on a public database.
-The $0.99 per month is worth it to keep hackers away if you ask me!

 And you’re done!